Recurrent neural chemical reaction networks that approximate arbitrary dynamics: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:models_and_methods}, we present some background theory on CRNs and ANNs.
-In~Section \ref{sec:results}, we introduce an RNCRN, and outline the main theoretical result regarding its approximation properties; this result is stated rigorously and proved in Appendix~\ref{app:single_layer_RNCRN}.
-A generalised RNCRN is presented in Appendix~\ref{app:proof_multi_net_multi_dim}.
-In~Section \ref{sec:examples}, we present an algorithm for training the RNCRN as Algorithm~\ref{algh:RNCRN}, which we demonstrate by obtaining relatively simple RNCRNs displaying multi-stability, oscillations and chaos; more details can be found in Appendix~\ref{app:code_and_data}.
-Finally, we provide a summary and discussion in Section~\ref{sec:con_disc}.
+In Section~\ref{sec:models_and_methods}, we present background theory on CRNs and ANNs.
+In Section~\ref{sec:results}, we introduce RNCRNs, and outline their universal approximation abilities, which are rigorously proved in Appendix~\ref{app:single_layer_RNCRN}.
+In Section~\ref{sec:examples}, we present an algorithm for training RNCRNs as Algorithm~\ref{algh:RNCRN}, which we apply to obtain relatively simple RNCRNs displaying multi-stability, oscillations, and chaos; more details about the examples can be found in Appendix~\ref{app:code_and_data}, while the pseudocode for Algorithm~\ref{algh:RNCRN} in Appendix~\ref{sec:pseudocode}.
+In addition, in Appendices~\ref{sec:implementation} and~\ref{sec:robustness}, we study some experimentally-important properties of some of the example systems.
+Finally, we provide a summary and discussion in Section~\ref{sec:con_disc}; some further details can be found in Appendix~\ref{sec:compare}.